deca-org/deca-ui/README.md

 </Box>
 ```

-## Our focus is consistancy
+## Our focus is consistency

-The main problem with other UI libraries is that it's confusing to create consistant webpage layouts with them.
+The main problem with other UI libraries is that it's confusing to create consistent webpage layouts with them.
 DecaUI allows developers to utilize a root theme object which serves properties following the [System UI](https://github.com/system-ui/theme-specification) specification.

 ## License